tsnellgrove/dark_castle3/doc/to_do.md

 		- TBD: doc_string
 			- TBD: Imp Detail: only diff - take(), no attrib chg, all items takable, ways to stop take: swap w/ ViewOnly, Warning, Mach
 			- TBD: Game Design: Adventurers love Items, Zork tradition, Burt too, intrigue w/ out of reach Item, infuriate by taking away items
+	- TBD: introduce PortableContainer class (was Suitcase) (dual inheritance from Container & Item)
-	- TBD: introduce Suitcase class ?
-(Container + Item => Suitcase => Jug)
+	- TBD: Create new PortableLiquidContainer to replace Jug (Container + Item => PortableContainer => PortableLiquidContainer)
-	- TBD: refactor Jug (dual inheritance from Container & Item) [move container list routine from Invisible() to Container() ?]
+		- TBD: [move container list routine from Invisible() to Container() ?]
 		- TBD: put() for jug fails if obj not is_beverage
 		- TBD: use chk_
-		- TBD: move print_contents_str() from Invisible to Container
+		- TBD: move print_contents_str() from Invisible to Container / eliminate
-	- TBD: refactor Beverage
+	- TBD: refactor Beverage to Liquid
+	- TBD: eliminate Jug (replaced by generically named PortableLiquidContainer)
-	- TBD: create Shelf class!!
+	- TBD: create Surface class!! (was 'Shelf')
 		- similar to container but prep is 'on'; no open() or lock() ; has max_obj attribute
 		- put initial shelf in Main Hall
 		- implement Control Panel as Shelf !! (may need to add control_panel after guard_goblin dies)
 	- TBD: refactor Food
-	- TBD: refactor Clothes
+	- TBD: refactor Clothes => Garments
 	- TBD: refactor Weapon
 	- TBD: refactor Switch
-	- TBD: introduce 'mode' attribute ('exe_std' and 'validate') to show, give, and put
-- Refactor dicts
-	- TBD: create dict_class_def.py w/ StaticDict and __getattr___ (no set)
-		- TBD: test w/ descript_dict => start with version
-	- TBD: refactor active_gs.map
-		- gs will have map as an attribute
-		- subclass map_dict
-		- use __getattr__ and __setattr__ methods to make dict accessible as obj
-		- instantiate in start_up() and save in pickle in case map someday changes during game (fun idea)
-		- methods:
-			- next room
-			- use dict keys to search for item in game world (see score() )
-			- return room burt is in
 - TBD: refactor Room class
 	- DONE: should be able to get basic descriptions from Container and Creature classes
 		- DONE: need methods in class for this - reuse in Container & Creature examine